Gold falls 1 percent as Yellen speech on rates boosts dollar

 Platinum hit a 6-1/2-year low on Wednesday and is set for its biggest weekly drop since mid-July on fears that demand from the auto sector, where the metal is used in diesel catalysts, could fall following the Volkswagen emissions scandal.

-Palladium, which is used more heavily in gasoline autocatalysts, is poised for its biggest weekly rise since March 2013 meanwhile, up 8 percent, on expectations that consumers could move away towards gasoline vehicles.
+Palladium, which is used more heavily in gasoline autocatalysts, is poised for its biggest weekly rise since March 2013 meanwhile, up 8 percent, on expectations that consumers could move away toward gasoline vehicles.

 Additional reporting by A. Ananthalakshmi in Singapore; editing by Susan Thomas